Walkers more likely hit by SUVs, pickups than cars, study finds - NewsBreak

 The magazine and website found that pickup truck hood heights have risen 11% since 2000.
 The hood of a 2017 Ford F-250 heavy-duty pickup was 55 inches off the ground, as tall as the roofs of some cars, Stockburger said.

 Ford, General Motors and Stellantis, which sell the bulk of the large SUVs and pickups in the U.S., all declined comment on the study.
-Messages were left seeking comment from Auto Innovators, an industry trade group.Man shot, found dead in his car in Richmond’s Northside
+Messages were left seeking comment from Auto Innovators, an industry trade group.US road deaths rise at record pace as risky driving persists

 Automakers could use stronger metals to make the A-Pillars smaller and increase visibility, said Wen Hu, an IIHS senior transportation engineer and another study author.
 “These larger vehicles, they need stronger pillars, we all understand that,” she said.
 “Increasing the size of the A-Pillar is not the only way to increase the strength.”